davistroy/ai-coding/README.md

     Format the BRD professionally with appropriate sections, and include an executive summary.
 Focus on business requirements only, not technical solutions or implementation details.

-    Again, ask me any questions and follow-up questions to make sure you provide an optimal result.
+    Again, ask me any questions and continue with follow-up questions until you have enough input to make sure you provide an optimal result.

+I usually open notepad, and paste in any questions and provide my aswers underneath.
+If there is a question you do not understand or need help answering, ask:

+    For the question about [paste question here], provide me with more information and give me your top three potential answers (or examples of answers), then make a recommendation and tell me your logic behind your recommendation.

+If follow-up is needed after you provide answers to questions:

+    Ask me any further uestions and continue with follow-up questions until you have enough input to make sure you provide an optimal result.

 ### Prompt Example